BHX2/BottlenoseDB/README.md

 6. **Context** also keeps a table of clauses with matching concept items and evidence
 7. ~~Design **Clause** class which calculates implicitly dependent **Clauses** upon instantiation~~
 8. ~~Instances of **Clause** store a Cogscript JSON object & hashcode~~
-9. Design **Belief** class with dictionary of clauses and class methods for clause(), *add()* and *remove()*
-10. **Belief** class also holds belief graphs include **RuleGraph**, **EvidenceGraph**, **LawGraph**
-11. Design **Interpreter** class that takes in Cogscript JSON and alters data structures
+9. Design **Interpreter** class that takes in Cogscript JSON and alters data structures
-12. When **Interpreter** is in *universal context* makes clauses on prototype objects when given statements
+10. When **Interpreter** is in *universal context* makes clauses on prototype objects when given statements
-13. Design **BottlenoseController** class that interfaces with command-line input and Interpreter
+11. Design **Belief** class with dictionary of clauses and class methods for clause(), *add()* and *remove()*
+12. **Belief** class also holds belief graphs include **RuleGraph**, **EvidenceGraph**, **LawGraph**
-14. Implement persistence via pickling within **BottlenoseController**
+13. Implement persistence via pickling within **BottlenoseController**
-15. Implement export/import to plain text files organized within a folder tree within **BottlenoseController**
+14. Implement export/import to plain text files organized within a folder tree within **BottlenoseController**
-16. Implement tabbed autocompletion using *(py)readline* & *rlcompleter*
+15. Implement tabbed autocompletion using *(py)readline* & *rlcompleter*
-17. Polish CLI interface: add intro, help, colors, tables, benchmarks, etc
+16. Polish CLI interface: add intro, help, colors, tables, benchmarks, etc
-18. Design querying engine with associated additional grammar and interpreter
+17. Design querying engine with associated additional grammar and interpreter
-19. Implement Cogscript logging, data backup, and undo functionality within **BottlenoseController**
+18. Implement Cogscript logging, data backup, and undo functionality within **BottlenoseController**
-20. Experiment with rule-based artificial cognition
+19. Experiment with rule-based artificial cognition